onfido/onfido-sdk-ui/README.md

  **[Webpack Sample App repository here.](https://github.com/onfido/onfido-sdk-web-sample-app/tree/0.0.2)** Example app which uses the npm style of import.

-### 2. Some markup
+### 4. Adding basic HTML markup

-There are just two things required in your HTML:
+There are just two elements required in your HTML:

 1. A button that triggers the modal to open
 2. An empty element for the modal interface to mount itself on